Phillips 66 (PSX) Downgrade Issued by Wall Street Gurus

-Phillips 66 (NYSE:PSX) went up by 0.68% from its latest closing price compared to the recent 1-year high of $89.79.
-The company’s stock price has collected -0.27% of loss in the last five trading sessions.
-MarketWatch.com reported 5 hours ago that Phillips 66 stock underperforms Thursday when compared to competitors despite daily gains
+Phillips 66 (NYSE:PSX) went down by -3.47% from its latest closing price compared to the recent 1-year high of $90.10.
+The company’s stock price has collected 3.80% of gains in the last five trading sessions.
+MarketWatch.com reported 6 hours ago that Phillips 66 stock underperforms Tuesday when compared to competitors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.